Destiny (video game series): Destiny: Rising

-Destiny Rising is a mobile game developed by NetEase with Bungie's support and released on August 28, 2025, for Android and iOS devices.
-The game is set in an alternate timeline of Destiny, after the events of the Collapse in the Dark Age.
+Destiny: Rising is a mobile game developed by NetEase with Bungie's support and released on August 28, 2025, for Android and iOS devices.
+It is a prequel to the original Destiny, but set in an alternate timeline after the events of the Collapse in the Dark Age.
 Players take on the role of Lightbearers with more ability customization than offered by the main games.
 The game supports both PvE and PvP content, including modes featured in the main games and new modes for mobile.

+Other media

+In July 2018, an anthology book series focusing on supplementing the fictional universe of the video games, titled Destiny Grimoire Anthology, was announced.

+In 2021, Bungie listed a job offer for an executive position to oversee the development of a media franchise set in the Destiny universe.